Drake University expects all undergraduate students to attend classes at Drake in-person for the Fall 2021 semester.

 On March 20, 2020, the U.S. Department of State indefinitely suspended all consular visa services at U.S. Embassies and Consulates around the globe.
-It is unclear when these visa services will be made available again.
+Since that time, some consular visa services have resumed, but information varies from country to country.
 We encourage you to monitor your U.S. Embassy and Consulate information in your home country for updates.

 Your country may have also enacted COVID-related travel restrictions at this time.
-Some countries (including Malaysia and Australia) currently have “exit restrictions” for their citizens wishing to travel.
 We encourage you to check with your government for the most up-to-date information about exit restrictions and exceptions.
-Since March, our office has been tracking and monitoring travel restrictions for your home country and would be happy to provide the most current information we have.

-International Student Orientation is also moving to a virtual format.
-Information about Drake, the Des Moines area, and important pieces of your experience at Drake as an international student will be given through an online pre-orientation via Blackboard.
-We will also host a synchronous virtual orientation on August 18–19, 2020.
+International Student Orientation will take place in a hybrid format.
+Information about Drake, the Des Moines area, and important pieces of your experience at Drake as an international student will be given through an online pre-orientation via Blackboard over the summer.
+We will also host our International Student Orientation in-person on August 24–25, 2021.
+Some information sessions will be held virtually.
 More information will be sent out to all new international students in the near future about this orientation.